tangsiwei0831/tangsiwei0831.github.io/_posts/2025-01-27-apache-airflow.md

     ```

 # Note
-1. If the DAG schedule is set to be 9:30 am UTC time once every day, then if I switch on the DAG at 12:30 pm, it will immediately starts since it thinks it is late for start.
+1. If the DAG schedule is set to be 9:30 am UTC time once every day and `catchup` is true, then if I switch on the DAG at 12:30 pm, it will immediately starts since it thinks it is late for start.